-Justification for an exemption under subsection (b) of this Part also shall be included in any hydrogeologic site characterization for the exempted unit's power generating facility, the groundwater monitoring plan for any unit at the same power generating facility, and each statistical analysis for any unit at the same power generating facility.
+c) A unit not subject tothat is otherwise exempt from the requirements of this Part under the operation of subsection-s (b)(2), (3), and/or (4) of this Section should shall maintain records demonstrating how anthe exemption in subsection (b) of this Section applies and comply with the closure requirements of Subpart D of this Part. or how the unit is outside the scope of application set forth in subsection (a).
+Justification for an exemption under subsections (b)(2), (3), and/or (4) of this Section also shall be included in any hydrogeologic site characterization for the exempted unit's power generating facility, the groundwater monitoring plan for any unit at the same power generating facility, and each statistical analysis for any unit at the same power generating facility.